eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    distribution (see Section 2.4, "Installing from the Development Source Tree") then you must use JDK 1.4.2 or newer to compile the Connector package.
-For Connector/J 5.1 you must have both JDK-1.6.x. and JDK-1.5.x installed in order to be able to build the source code.
+For Connector/J 5.1 you must have both JDK-1.6.x. and JDK-1.5.x installed to be able to build the source code.

 Chapter 2.
 Connector/J Installation